Health Care

 At ECHO Vietnam, Dr. Nhung now works daily with another female ECHO leader, Lan Nguyen.

-Because virtual training provides more equitable access to professional development than traditional in-person training, the ECHO Model also contributes to access to leadership roles; today, there are female leaders in VNCH’s ECHO oncology programs and the ECHO pediatrics networks in Vietnam.
+Professional development opportunities that are provided virtually, rather than in person, are more equitable in access.
+The ECHO Model also contributes to access to leadership roles; today, there are female leaders in VNCH’s ECHO oncology programs and the ECHO pediatrics networks in Vietnam.

 Dr. Nhung sees all of this as connected.
 “As one of the few women in a leadership position within the hospital system, and promoting ECHO, I serve as a role model,” says Nhung.
 “I have the opportunity to mentor and support other women in the health care field, helping them navigate their careers and overcoming challenges that they may face.”